-Treatment given after the main type of treatment to increase the chances of cure.
+Treatment given after the main type of treatment (usually surgery) to increase the chances of cure.

 A legal document that tells the doctor and family what a person wants for future medical care should the person later become unable to make decisions for him or herself.

 Alternative therapy is used in place of standard medical treatments.

 In some cancer cells, a type of mutation called a gene rearrangement occurs that joins another gene to ALK and "turns it on," telling cancer cells to multiply.

 Angiogenesis is when cancerous tumors create new blood vessels, which helps them grow and spread.
 This therapy uses drugs to prevent the growth of new blood vessels to tumors.

 Very small air sacs at the end of each bronchiole.